Thomas Cardozo: Early life

 In 1857, two years after his father's death, Thomas moved to New York where he continued his education.
 In June 1858, his mother, sisters, and brother Henry left Charleston on the steamship Nashville for New York; by 1860 they had settled in Cleveland, Ohio.
-His brother Francis was in school in Glasgow, Scotland.
-At the Newburgh Collegiate Institute, Thomas took academic courses and trained to be a teacher.
-Before he could graduate, civil war broke out and he began teaching in 1861.
+His brother Francis was in school at the University of Glasgow in Scotland.
+At the Newburgh Collegiate Institute, a private boys school, Thomas took academic courses and trained to be a teacher.
+Before he could graduate, the Civil War broke out and he began teaching in 1861.
 He married Laura J. Williams, a teacher and accomplished musician who was from a mixed-race family in Brooklyn.
 Thomas and Laura became parents with a son, Alvin, born in 1863, and another son, Francis, in 1865.

 Career in education

-Shortly after the beginning of the American Civil War, Cardozo began teaching in Staten Island, New York at the segregated school in Stapleton.
-On behalf of the African Americans there, in 1863 in the local newspaper he thanked "the friends and benefactors" for their aid after the New York City draft riots had spread to Staten Island.
-In April 1865 at the end of the war, Thomas and his family moved from Flushing, New York to his home town of Charleston, South Carolina.
+Shortly after the beginning of the American Civil War, Cardozo began teaching in New York.
+A few years later in April 1865 at the end of the war, Thomas and his family moved from Flushing, New York, to his home town of Charleston, South Carolina.

-In Charleston in the challenging turmoil of the weeks following the end of the Civil War, he supervised the educational activities of the American Missionary Association (AMA).
+In Charleston, in the challenging turmoil of the weeks following the end of the Civil War, he supervised the educational activities of the American Missionary Association (AMA).
 He obtained building space and books.
 He supervised teachers, hired new teachers, and ran the AMA house for teachers who came down from the north.
 All this was in the context of disputes between the various aid agencies there.
 Cardozo was the first AMA school principal in Charleston at the Tappan School.